openenclave/openenclave/docs/Community/governance/sig-charter-template.md

 ## Process & Management

-THIS SIG meets at least THIS OFTEN.
+THIS SIG meets at least THIS OFTEN
+(should be at least once a quarter, but could be never if that's justifiable)

 Meetings are held at PLACE, with AGENDA/MINUTES available or not.
 Meetings are OPEN/CLOSED.
+(closed meetings should be justified)

 Membership in the SIG may be gained by PROCESS.
+(clearly articulate if process doesn't follow the project norms)

 The SIG Chair is APPOINTED/ELECTED for TIME PERIOD.
+(clearly articulate if the process doesn't follow project norms)

 ## Roles & Structure